Al-Layth: Biography

-In 890 al-Layth and his brother al-Mu'addal helped their father 'Ali escape from imprisonment at the hands of the latter's uncle, the Saffarid amir Amr ibn al-Layth.
+In 890 al-Layth and his brother al-Mu'addal helped their father 'Ali escape from imprisonment at the hands of the latter's brother, the Saffarid amir Amr ibn al-Layth.
 The three of them fled to Khurasan, where they entered the services of the leading anti-Saffarid in that region, Rafi' b.
 Harthama.
 'Ali died in 893, and the brothers continued to serve Rafi'.
 After Rafi' was defeated and killed in 896 they were captured by 'Amr, who however treated them well.

 Following 'Amr's capture by the Samanids in 900, the slave (ghulam) commander Sebük-eri began establishing ties with al-Layth, who had gone into hiding in Sistan.
 As the son of 'Ali, who had originally been designated as the successor to Ya'qub ibn al-Layth al-Saffar, he was a possible contender for the amirate, and gained supporters in the army.
 Despite this, he at first remained loyal to 'Amr's successor, Tahir b.
 Muhammad.
 He participated in the abortive 900-901 campaign to recover Fars from the Abbasid Caliphate and another more successful campaign that took place in around 904.

 For the next few years following reoccupation of Fars, al-Layth accompanied Sebük-eri.
 In 907 or 908 Sebük-eri sent him on a military expedition against Makran, whose ruler, the Ma'danid 'Isa b.
 Ma'dan, had not paid tribute due to the Saffarids for the last several years.
 Al-Layth was able to gain the tribute owed, but when he returned Sebük-eri ordered him back to Makran and took his son hostage in an effort to compel him to obey.
 Instead, al-Layth launched a rebellion in Kerman, which was administered by Sebük-eri, and gained aid from Tahir, but his army abandoned him when Sebük-eri's force approached.
 Al-Layth was forced to flee to Sistan with few supporters but a large amount of wealth he had gained from plundering the towns of Kerman.